alkhimey/nihamkin.com/content/35-famous-bugs-dreamliner.rst

 --------

-Until a software fix was ready, the AD requires aircraft operators to cycle power to the GCU's every 120 days.
+Until a software fix was ready, the AD requires aircraft operators to cycle power to the GCUs every 120 days.

     AD Requirements